 - R front passenger mirror

-Folding the mirrors is recommended, for example, to save them when parking or in narrow spaces.
+It is recommended to fold the mirrors, for example, to save them when parking or in narrow spaces.

 The reflective surface of the mirror is set to the desired position by pressing the corresponding side of the large-format button C with arrows printed on it.

-Warning: In case of failure of the electric drive, grab the edge of the mirror with your hand and install it by pressing on the edge of the reflective surface.
+Warning: If the electric drive fails, grasp the edge of the mirror with your hand and set it by pressing on the edge of the reflective surface.

-Warning: When the mirror is displaced by external forces (e.g. impact when maneuvering) perform full electric folding of the mirrors.
-Never reset the mirrors by hand, as this may adversely affect their function.
+Warning: When the mirror is displaced due to external forces (for example, a blow during maneuvering) perform full electrical folding of the mirrors.
+Never set the mirrors to their original position by hand, as this may adversely affect their function.